You are here

 Faculty Led Program Credits

-Most Felician College students study abroad on Felician faculty led short-term programs.
+Most Felician University students study abroad on Felician faculty led short-term programs.
 Participants will automatically know what kind of credit they will receive prior to registering for these valuable educational experiences overseas.
-The grades earned on these programs are like any other Felician College course and will be calculated into your GPA.
+The grades earned on these programs are like any other Felician University course and will be calculated into your GPA.

 Transfer Credit for Third Party Provider and Exchange Programs